doofmars/systems_nominal_bot/README.md

 =================================

 ##About the Bot
-Systems nominal bot is a simple Python script to play the game [System Nominals](http://www.nerdcubed.co.uk/games/) for you To achieve this goal the game constantly takes screen shots from your game and analyzes them.
+Systems nominal bot is a simple Python script to play the game [Systems Nominal](http://www.nerdcubed.co.uk/games/) for you To achieve this goal the game constantly takes screen shots from your game and analyzes them.
 If a key turns red the key is automatically pressed.
 I only made the bot to practice my personal coding skills.